When to Self-Host Your LLM: Enterprise Security Guide

 Private Cloud: Middle Ground Solutions

 Azure OpenAI, AWS Bedrock, and GCP Vertex AI let you run frontier models with better contractual protections.
-You get GPT-4 or Claude, but deployed in your cloud environment with enterprise SLAs.
+You get GPT-4 or Claude, deployed in your cloud environment with enterprise SLAs.

 The data never hits the public APIs.
 You get dedicated instances, VPC endpoints, and compliance certifications.
 It's still cloud infrastructure, but it's your cloud, with audit logs and access controls you manage.